mrlolo70/Foundry/README.md

 You need to setup less to edit the styles for the system.
 Use the provided gulpfile and tasks.json for VS code and follow this guide for setup: https://code.visualstudio.com/docs/languages/css#_transpiling-sass-and-less-into-css

 ## TODO:
-  - rolling from sheet and wound tracking for npcs
+  - wound levels and penalties for npcs
   - styling item sheets and cards
   - remove tables from pc sheet?
   - make things pretty